hackerschoice/hackerschoice.github.io/segfault/faq/winscp/index.md

 </div>
 You first have to download winSCP.
 Get it [here](https://winscp.net/eng/downloads.php)

-Follow through with the install processafter downloading.
+Follow through with the install process after downloading.

 Connect to the segfault server for the first time via ssh.
 The command goes `ssh root@segfault.net`.
 Keep this open, we will need some info from the top of the screen.
 Each new connection without a secret key will create a new instance with new sets of files.